zjian107-su/zjian107-su/README.md

-- 📫 How to reach me: zjian107@syr.edu
+- 📫 How to reach out to me: zjian107@syr.edu
 - 😄 Pronouns: He/Him
 - 💬 Ask me anything
 - 💻 Technology can change the way how we live and work